Policy Regarding Use Of Rooms

 - Study rooms users are limited to two hours per day.
 The library reserves the right, based on community demand, to limit the number of days a group or individual may reserve a study room if necessary to serve the community’s needs equitably.

-- Study rooms may be reserved at the Central Library in advance by phoning the information desk at (317) 462-5141, ext.
-240. Reservations may also be made in person and must be confirmed in person by checking in at the information desk.
+- Reservations for study rooms may be made one week in advance by calling the information desk at either library: Greenfield (317) 462-5141, Ext.
+240, Sugar Creek Branch (317) 861-6618 or via the Online Room Reservation Form.
+Reservations may also be made in person and must be confirmed in person by checking in at the information desk.

 - There is no charge for the use of study rooms.

-- The study room user must have a Library card or if asked, show personal identification at the time of the use of the study room.
+- The study room user must show personal identification at the time of the use of the study room.

 - Users will be held responsible for any damage to a study room.